Ride Overview - Pirate Queen’s Bay

 You will be transferred to Cloona just outside of Westport for a trail that leads along the east side of Croagh Patrick (Ireland’s Holy Mountain).
 Next, on to Teevnacroagha where you will retrace the footsteps of Saint Patrick to the base of the mountain which has been a site of worship for over 3,000 years.
 You will ride cross the Owenwee River and on to the peat bog tracks at Owenwee to see the bog oak and how the peat is harvested.
 The day end’s with a return ride to Cloona.

 You will be transferred to the village of Bouris for the Laghta Ride.
-This ride takes us to the west of Croagh Patrick, high up in the hills to Laghta beside deserted homesteads.
+This ride takes you to the west of Croagh Patrick, high up in the hills to Laghta beside deserted homesteads.
 You will ride across the Bunowen River to a descending trail which offers panoramic views of Louisburgh and the Atlantic Ocean.
 There is evidence in the landscape of the Lazy Beds (dating back to the Great Famine) where people used to grow potatoes.
 Finally, bog roads will lead you back to Bouris.

 You will pick up the trail at the fishing village of Formoyle to cross a mountain pass and the Carrowniskey River to the bog roads at Feenone.
 From this point, you can clearly see Clare Island (Grainne Uaile).
 Ireland’s famous Pirate Queen resided there in 1500 and controlled all the waters of Clew Bay.
 Your trail then leads to the swept Doughmakeon Strand where you can gallop before returning to Formoyle.

 Today, you will ride to Emlagh Point and Cross Strand.
 There will be ample opportunities to gallop today.
 You will also get a glimpse of Inishturk Island and Connemara in the distance.
 There are many standing stones in the area dating back to megalithic times.
 You will also visit Clapper Bridge (the bridge with the eyes) before returning to your base where you will say goodbye to your equine companion.
 In the evening, your group will enjoy a farewell dinner with your guide in one of Westport’s fine restaurants.